Rômulo (footballer, born April 1995)

-Rômulo dos Santos de Souza (born 28 April 1995), simply known as Rômulo, is a Brazilian footballer who plays as a forward for Chapecoense.
+Rômulo dos Santos de Souza (born 28 April 1995), simply known as Rômulo, is a Brazilian footballer who plays as a forward for Laguna.

 Club career

 Born in Rio de Janeiro, Rômulo graduated with Avaí's youth setup.
 He made his professional debut on 18 November 2014, coming on as a second-half substitute in a 2–0 home win against Portuguesa for the Série B championship, also assisting Marquinhos in the first goal.
 He featured in one more match for the side, which achieved promotion to Série A.

 Rômulo made his debut in the main category on 30 May 2015, replacing Anderson Lopes in a 2–1 away win against Coritiba.
 He scored his first goal in the division on 7 June, netting a last-minute winner in a 1–0 win at Goiás.